 The first thing you can experiment with is the ratio.
-Do you like your drinks really sweet?
+Do you like your drinks sweet?
 You may want to use more sugar.
 Are you a fan of intense, bold coffee?
 You may want to add more instant coffee or look for a bolder variety.
 Looking to cut back on alcohol?
 Use a little less.
 This is your liqueur — you can make it any way you want.

-Instant coffee is an easy, low-cost way to add flavor to liqueur.
+Instant coffee is an easy, low-cost way to add flavor to a liqueur.
 You can use any brand, but keep in mind that the flavors will come through in the finished drink, so you may not want to use bitter or cheap instant coffee.

 We recommend that you use a quality of alcohol that you would drink normally.
 It may be tempting to use the cheapest vodka available, but keep in mind that bitter flavors may transfer into your liqueur.
 While 100-proof vodka will work best, you can substitute 80 proof.
 The vodka will mellow out as the final liqueur rests and the flavors marry.